reiver/reiver-fediverse-archetypes/README.md

 ---

-## Accessibility Fanatic
+## Accessibility Advocate

-An **Accessibility Fanatic** is someone on the Fediverse who is fanatical about others adding _caption-text_ to images in posts.
+An **Accessibility Advocate** is someone on the Fediverse who advocates for and who may even by fanatical about others adding _caption-text_ to images in posts.

 They will often hound others to add _caption-text_ to edit posts to add _caption-text_ to images that do not have _caption-text_.
 They will also often talk about screen-readers.

 ### Wants

+* wants all images posted on the Fediverse to have _caption-text_

 ### Problems